About Back to Back

 Who we see?

 We place particular importance on seeing acute injuries promptly — early, appropriate care can significantly reduce the risk of longer-term problems.
-We take time to explain what we believe is causing your symptoms and give you clear guidance on movement, exercise and posture so you leave with more than just short-term relief.
-Your osteopath will always discuss their working diagnosis with you before treatment begins.
+Your osteopath will always discuss their working diagnosis with you before treatment begins, and you will leave with clear guidance on movement, exercise and posture — not just short-term relief.

 Find out more about our treatments, our team and who we can help